 I made a lot of sketch paper models and drawings to investigate what form Little Printer should take, and how it might live in our lives.
 Would it be in the kitchen?
 On your bedside table?
 In the living room?
 Much of the focus of these sketches was on how to establish character as a whole, integrating the face and body.

-As I remember, Jack Schulze (Berg’s co-founder and chief designery boss man) and I continually debated whether Little Printer should feel more like a toy or an appliance.
+As I remember, Jack Schulze (one of the BERG head honchos) and I continually debated whether Little Printer should feel more like a toy or an appliance.
 We both had very differing views, and there were many weeks (months maybe?) of sketching, exploration and discussion.
 These are some sketches I was working on before we engaged Luckybite to finalize the industrial design.

 Sketches exploring how paper flow might work…